The Optimum Population Hypothesis in a nutshell.

 Historically, we can see over time the human population has grown at specific times, but the long term stability suggests long periods of population stability.
 As a ‘colony’ or society, there has been major evolution, sometimes gradually, and sometimes in great leaps.
 Population ‘normal’ does seem to increase incredibly gradually when society evolves gradually, and move ahead in leaps with breakthroughs to society like the introduction of farming.

-An initial assessment could be that the industrial revolution must be an evolution of society that triggered a new, higher ‘normal population’ for human beings, so in response the population expanded.
-Improved farming techniques able to support a larger population, either reduced deaths from starvation, or triggered people to have more children.
+An initial assessment could be that the industrial revolution must be an evolution of society that triggered a new, higher ‘optimal population’ for human beings, so in response the population exploded.
+Was it improved farming techniques able to support a larger population, reduced deaths from starvation, or triggered people to have more children?

-Reality is, deaths from starvation were not reduced during the explosion, and instead, some countries experiencing a population boom, such as China and Bangladesh experienced famines, as a result of increased population.
+Reality is, it was not reduced deaths from starvation during the explosion, and instead, in countries, such as China and Bangladesh their population explosion caused famines.
 There is a link for the population boom causing starvation, and no link for a reduction in starvation causing a population boom.

 Further, analysis of birth rates shows that birth rates declined during the population explosion.
-An increased ‘normal population’ effect, should trigger increased birth rates.
-Perhaps there rare locations where birth rates rose somewhat, but if so, this was more than offset by almost all of the world experiencing reduced birth rates.
+So it was not that people perceived there was an increased ‘optimum population’ and as a consequence, increased birth rates, as birth rates did not increase.
+Perhaps there were rare locations where birth rates rose somewhat for short periods, but if so, this was more than offset by almost all of the world experiencing reduced birth rates.

-The End Of The Population Explosion: ‘Normal Population’ Resumed?
+The End Of The Population Explosion: ‘Optimal Population’ Resumed?

 Are Humans Beyond Nature?

 Are we humans really that much different?
 Isn’t our desire to have children also driven by instinct?
-Yes, following those instincts may lead to some of the greatest joys in life, but it still makes sense that these are instincts.
-Instincts that in just over 100 years have result in our joy being fulfilled by giving birth to far less children than in all of previous history.
+While following those instincts may lead to some of the greatest joys in life, it still makes sense that these are instincts, and the joy itself may also be instinct.
+Instincts, that in just over 100 years have result in our joy being fulfilled by giving birth to far less children than in all of previous history.

 I can see three possible factors altering the number of children people have: